migros/fotoobo/docs/source/usage/fortigate_config_check.rst

 A check bundle contains one ore more checks that are logically related to each other.
 These checks are defined by the individual fields for each entry in *checks*.

-This section contains all check bundles which have been implemented in fotoobo, you can incorporate them in your own bundles.
+This section contains all check bundles which have been implemented in **fotoobo**, you can incorporate them in your own bundles.

 Note that you need one or more saved FortiGate configuration files to run these check against.